cgeshan/Typing-Team/install.md

 ```
 **Building the application**
 ============
-Below are instructions for building our application, build directory MUST be outside of the source directory.
+Below are instructions for building our application, build directory MUST be outside of the source directory. \n

    Navigate to the cloned folder
 ```
 	cd Typing-team